 MY PANIC ATTACKS – BY A MENOPAUSAL WOMAN

 I felt my heart getting faster and faster, and my breathing started to increase.
-I felt my temperature rising and could not control any part of my body.
-I was at the start of a panic attack yet again.
+My temperature was rising and I could not control any part of my body.
+It was the start of a panic attack yet again.

 As soon as I started to think about leaving the house it felt like my brain had taken over my body and wouldn’t let me think logically.
 My heart rate had increased so much that I felt frozen with panic.